 Do you work to benefit others or do you tear them down?
 What changes in your attitude or behavior would be necessary in order for your family to function in a healthier way?

-Each member of our family can have a transformed heart when they get their life in tuned with Jesus Christ.
+Each member of our family can have a transformed heart when they get their life in tune with Jesus Christ.